Nitrates & nitrites (preservatives)

 Should you limit your intake?

 Vegetables are New Zealanders' largest source of nitrates, and a major source of nitrites.
 However, the benefits of eating vegetables outweighs any risk, particularly because processes such as washing, boiling, and steaming will significantly reduce levels.
 Some countries – including those in Europe – have set limits for nitrate levels in specific vegetables.
 New Zealand has no set limits for vegetables, but spinach and lettuce tested were within European limits.

-In 2015, the World Health Organization's International Agency for Research on Cancer (IARC) identified processed meat as a probable carcinogen.
-However, it didn't look at whether eating processed meat as part of your diet posed an actual risk, or what aspect of processed meats (for example, preparation or components) was the likely carcinogen.
+In 2015, the World Health Organization's International Agency for Research on Cancer (IARC) identified processed meat as carcinogenic to humans.
+However, it didn't look at what aspect of processed meats (for example, preparation or components) was the likely carcinogen.